jordypereira/tvmaze-search/README.md

 Using Vue3 + TypeScript + Setup Sugar Syntax

 Autocomplete component
 1. Tried out Github-Elements autocomplete.
-Seems ahrd to use, it expects the server to return <li> elements.
+Seems difficult to use because for one it expects the server to return `<li>` elements.

-Then I implemented my own search with `<input type="search">` and composables.
+So I implemented my own search with `<input type="search">` and composables.

 1. Tried out HeadlessUI Lists.
 These Lists seemed to not work without the button to toggle them open.
 2. Tried out HeadlessUI RadioGroup.
-Even though they are not made for this, it worked.
+Even though they are not made for this, they seem to work well and have accessibility out of the box.

 ## Tech
   - Vite